 - Write using a wide range of vocabulary specific to the task

 You will have assessments every week of the twelve weeks of each IELTS course.
-Assessments will include homework assignments, class work such as oral presentations, tests in any of the IELTS examination tasks, reading writing, speaking and listening and a full trial IELTS test at the beginning, middle and end of your 12 week course.
-Teachers will mark your assessment, and will give feedback to you so that you can identify areas where you may need to do additional work or practice.
-Your teacher will also allow a lot of class time to the review of tasks completed to allow you to ask questions and to get sufficient feedback.
+Assessments will include homework assignments, class work such as oral presentations, practice tests in any of the IELTS examination tasks (reading, writing, speaking and listening) and a full trial IELTS test at the beginning, middle and end of your 12-week course.
+Teachers will give feedback to you and identify areas where you may need to do additional work or practice.